codecapsules-io/codecapsules-docs/docs/reference/set-up-mongodb-data-capsule.md

 # How to Set Up a MongoDB Data Capsule

+MongoDB provides reliable NoSQL persistent storage for your applications.
+In this tutorial, we look at how to create a MongoDB instance you can use with your backend applications that are running on Code Capsules and elsewhere.

 ## Create a MongoDB Data Capsule

 Log in to your Code Capsules account and navigate to the Space your MongoDB data capsule will be contained in.
 Click "New Capsule" and select the "Data Capsule" option from the Create New Capsule dialog that slides in from the right.